sattva9/digit-detection/README.md

 # digit-detection
-Detects handwritten digits and the neural net is trained using mnist dataset.
+An application to categorize hand written digits by training a CNN on MNIST dataset.